Terdema Ussery: Dallas Mavericks

 In 1997, Ussery joined the Dallas Mavericks as President and Chief Executive Officer, initially under owner Ross Perot Jr. and continuing after Mark Cuban purchased the franchise in 2000.
-During his first season, Ussery led a campaign that secured $240 million in public funding for the construction of the American Airlines Center.
-In 2003 he was named Corporate Executive of the Year by Black Enterprise.
-The organization developed extensive marketing campaigns and community programs, and the team's game-night fan experience was recognized as being among the NBA's best during his tenure.
-Ussery also played a key role in bringing the 2010 NBA All-Star Game to AT&T Stadium in Arlington, Texas, an event that drew 108,713 spectators, a Guinness World Record for the largest basketball crowd.
+During his first season, Ussery helped lead a campaign that secured $240 million in public funding for construction of the American Airlines Center.
+In 2003, he was named Corporate Executive of the Year by Black Enterprise.
+Townsend reported that the Mavericks sold out every home game for 11 consecutive seasons.
+Including playoff games, he reported a sellout streak of 620 games.
+In 2010, the Mavericks hosted the NBA All-Star Game at AT&T Stadium in Arlington, Texas.
+The game drew 108,713 spectators and set a Guinness World Records record for basketball attendance.
 In 2012, he was inducted into the John McLendon Minority Athletics Administrators Hall of Fame.
-In 2014, he was shortlisted as one of three finalists for the Executive Director position at the National Basketball Players Association.
-At the time of his resignation in 2015, the Mavericks had sold out all of their home games over the previous 11 seasons.
+In 2014, he was one of three finalists for the Executive Director position at the National Basketball Players Association.

 Allegations of misconduct

-Ussery was investigated by the Mavericks in 1998 for "improper behavior 'with multiple female employees'".
-In February 2018, Sports Illustrated reported allegations from several former Mavericks and American Airlines Center employees that Ussery had sexually harassed them while he was CEO, along with allegations against other Mavericks employees.
-Sports Illustrated also reported that Ussery had resigned from the company he went to after the Mavericks, Under Armour, after two months, after an employee complained about his inappropriate behavior.
-Ussery denied all of the allegations of misconduct.
-Team owner Mark Cuban said he had not been aware of improper behavior from Ussery or other employees; the Mavericks hired external lawyers to investigate the allegations.
-One of the women who alleged misconduct against Ussery also wrote about it publicly under her name and noted the related #MeToo movement.
-The independent investigation found evidence to support nearly all of the allegations, including that Ussery had harassed at least 15 current and former employees during his 18 years with the team.
+In 1998, the Mavericks investigated allegations of improper workplace conduct involving Ussery and multiple female employees; he remained with the organization afterward.
+In February 2018, Sports Illustrated reported allegations from former Mavericks and American Airlines Center employees that Ussery had sexually harassed them during his tenure as president and CEO; Ussery denied the allegations and said he was not aware of any sexual-harassment complaints against him.
+The Mavericks hired outside counsel to conduct an independent investigation into workplace misconduct allegations.
+In September 2018, news reports summarizing the findings of an independent workplace investigation commissioned by the Mavericks stated that investigators found credible evidence supporting most allegations and that Ussery had engaged in improper conduct toward 15 female employees.
+Sports Illustrated also reported that Ussery resigned from Under Armour after about two months following an employee complaint about his conduct.

 Corporate and charitable governance

-During his tenure as chair of the Dallas Housing Authority (DHA) from 2008 to 2014, Ussery oversaw reforms intended to address financial mismanagement and restructure the agency's operations and governance.
-According to D Magazine, DHA constructed over 1,200 affordable housing units during this period and updated its Housing Choice Voucher system, leading the U.S. Department of Housing and Urban Development to recognize DHA for distinction four years in a row.
-Ussery also supported educational initiatives by establishing a nonprofit that provided college scholarships and, under DHA's direction, allocating $12 million for on-site Head Start centers, serving approximately 600 pre-K children.
+During his tenure as chair of the Dallas Housing Authority (DHA) from 2008 to 2014, Ussery oversaw governance and operational changes that were described as responses to earlier financial and management problems at the agency.
+D Magazine reported that DHA constructed more than 1,200 affordable-housing units during this period and updated its Housing Choice Voucher system, and that the U.S. Department of Housing and Urban Development recognized the agency with a "distinction" designation for four consecutive years.
+The same article reported that DHA allocated $12 million for on-site Head Start centers serving approximately 600 pre-kindergarten students and that Ussery established a nonprofit associated with DHA that provided college scholarships.